Bull Shark Facts

-Experts best know the appropriately named Bull Shark for its aggressive nature.
+- Firstly, experts best know the appropriately named Bull Shark for its aggressive nature.
 In fact, this species appears responsible for the majority of shark attacks worldwide.

-It constitutes one of the best-known types of requiem shark.
+- It also is one of the best-known types of requiem shark.
 This ocean dweller is also highly adaptable to environmental conditions.

-They are also deceptively powerful.
+- It is also deceptively powerful.
 Relative to body mass, this apex predator has the most powerful bite of any known cartilaginous fish.

-Bull Shark Physical Characteristics
+Bull Shark Physical Description

-The females average approximately 7.9 ft (2.4 m) in length and about 290 lb (130 kg) in weight.
-The males are slightly smaller in size and commonly attain a length of circa 7.4 ft (2.25 m), and weight of 210 lb (95 kg).
+The females average about 7.9 ft (2.4 m) in length and about 290 lb (130 kg) in weight.
+The males grow slightly smaller in size and commonly attain a length of roughly 7.4 ft (2.25 m), and weight of 210 lb (95 kg).

 Bull Shark Distribution, Habitat, and Ecology

-They have even been spotted as far inland as 2,500 mi (4,000 km) up the Amazon River.
+Some individuals have also even been spotted as far inland as 2,500 mi (4,000 km) along the length of the Amazon River.